thegetty/quire-docs/content/docs-v1/sequences.md

       start: 032.jpg
 ```

-The `start` image is also what is used in Quire’s PDF and EPUB outputs, in place of the full interactive sequence.
+The `start` image (whether the default first image, or the one defined with the `start` attribute) is also what is used in Quire’s PDF and EPUB outputs, in place of the full interactive sequence.

 ### Change the Default File Name